amiloradovsky/verilator/docs/guide/install.rst

 ::

-   sudo apt-get install git autoconf flex bison
+   sudo apt-get install git autoconf automake flex bison

 Those developing Verilator itself may also want these (see internals.rst):